-People have robust mental models of the world that help them operate in the world, e.g. we cook, navigate, and bond with others.
+People have robust mental models that help them operate in the world; for example, we cook, navigate, and bond with others.
 A common concern in these models is how to deal with continuous properties and phenomena.
 In reasoning about the physical world, we must deal with quantities like heat, temperature, and mass, and arrange for processes like flows and phase changes to cook.
 Spatial factors are key in many physical situations, such as finding safe ground during a flood.
 In social reasoning, we think about quantities like degree of blame, how strong a friendship is, and the relative morality of choices we must make.
 Even in metacognition, we estimate how difficult problems are, and decide whether to carry on or give up on a tough problem.
 Qualitative representations provide more abstract descriptions of continuous parameters and phenomena, which are more in line with data actually available to organisms.
 We may not be able to estimate accurately how fast something is moving, but we can easily distinguish between rising and falling, for example.
 People routinely come to reasonable conclusions with very little information, and often do so rapidly.
-Combining qualitative representations with analogy provides an explanation for this (Forbus & Gentner, 1997).
+Combining qualitative representations with analogy provides an explanation for this (Forbus and Gentner 1997).

 Broadly, qualitative representations can be decomposed into those concerned with quantities and those concerned with space.
 Quantities are an important special case because many continuous parameters are one dimensional, and this imposes additional constraints on reasoning.
-We use qualitative process theory (QP theory, Forbus, 1984) as our account of quantities and continuous processes.
-Spatial qualitative representations are typically grounded in metric representations (i.e. the Metric Diagram/Place Vocabulary model (Forbus et al. 1991)), which provide the functional equivalent of visual processing to support spatial reasoning.
-Once places are constructed, often purely qualitative reasoning can be done on them, via spatial calculi (Cohn & Renz 2008).
-Our current model of visual and spatial reasoning, CogSketch (Forbus et al. 2011), automatically produces cognitively plausible visual and spatial representations from vector inputs (e.g. digital ink, copy/paste from PowerPoint), and is integrated into the Companion architecture.
+We use qualitative process theory (QP theory, Forbus [1984]) as our account of quantities and continuous processes.
+Spatial qualitative representations are typically grounded in metric representations (that is, the metric diagram/place vocabulary model [Forbus, Nielsen, and Faltings 1991]), which provide the functional equivalent of visual processing to support spatial reasoning.
+Once places are constructed, often purely qualitative reasoning can be done on them, through spatial calculi (Cohn and Renz 2008).
+Our current model of visual and spatial reasoning, CogSketch (Forbus et al. 2011), automatically produces cognitively plausible visual and spatial representations from vector inputs (for example, digital ink, copy/paste from PowerPoint), and is integrated into the Companion architecture.